Annulments - questions and answers

 sensitive work of the Tribunal of the Catholic Church.

 Where to begin?

 There are many views as to the nature of marriage, including the popular

 notion that marriage is simply an agreement, terminable at the will of

-is the intimate union of life and love between a man and a woman, which is
+marriage is the intimate union of life and love between a man and a

 The Catholic Church also maintains that the marriage of two baptized